kimpal/kimpal/README.md

 - 👋 Hi, I’m @kimpal
 - 👀 I’m interested in: AI, python programming, universal design, web design & new technology
-- 🌱 I’m currently learning: react
+- 🌱 I’m currently learning: react and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...